Telroshan/Jam-Let-it-Rock/README.md

 ## Context
 2nd edition of the internal Mistale Game Jam (follow us on [Twitter](https://twitter.com/MistaleStudio), [Facebook](https://www.facebook.com/MistaleStudio/) and [Instagram](https://www.instagram.com/mistalestudio/) btw !)

+2 teams of 6 (3 artists, 3 devs) had 36 hours to create a game around the following theme : "Set it up, Let it go".

+Let It Rock is one of those two games.

 ## Rules
 The first player that reaches 5 points wins the game.